- Toads were once 'common wildlife' in UK but their populations are decreasing rapidly.

-- The strings wrap around the deep water submerged oxygenator plants and stems of upright plants on the deeper shelves.
+- The toads spawn strings wrap around the deep water submerged oxygenator plants and stems of upright plants on the deeper shelves.

-- She releases masses of these strings of jelly each about 1/2" wide containing about 2000 eggs in total and she leaves them draped around the plants underwater.
+- She releases masses of these strings of jelly each about 1/2" wide containing about 2000 eggs in total.

-- Eggs develop into black tadpoles in 10 days that swim in shoals in deep water areas of the pond.
+- Eggs in the toads spawn develop into black tadpoles in 10 days that swim in shoals in deep water areas of the pond.

 - Metamorphosis takes place over the next 10-12 weeks to change from tadpoles to toadlets with fully formed legs ready to leave the pond.